 Real-time practice tests will also help you get used to managing your time effectively so that you're prepared for the way the final exam is structured.
 You'll be answering 100 multiple-choice questions in 70 minutes, so appropriate pacing is critical!

-In the next section, I’ll go through a list of all the topics that are covered in AP Psychology and provide links to online notes for all of them.
+In the next section, I'll go through a list of all the topics that are covered in AP Psychology and provide links to online notes for each.

 Don't forget to time your practice tests!
-And if you use a weird old-timey stopwatch like this one, make sure you know how to divide by five.
+And if you use a weird, old-timey stopwatch like this one, make sure you know how to divide by 5.

-These are the most easy-to-follow online notes I could find for the material covered in AP Psychology.
-For each topic area, I’ve included the percentage of final exam questions that pertain to the subject and two links, one to regular notes and one to a PowerPoint presentation that shows the information in a slightly different form.
+These are the easiest-to-follow online notes I could find for the material covered in AP Psychology.
+For each topic area, I've included three types of links:

 - General Topic Outline